Ezra–Nehemiah: Textual history

 The Hebrew Ezra–Nehemiah was translated into Greek by the mid-2nd century BCE.
 The Greek and Roman rendering of Ezra's name is Esdras, and there are two versions of the Greek Ezra–Nehemiah, Esdras alpha (Ἔσδρας Αʹ) and Esdras beta (Ἔσδρας Βʹ).
-Esdras beta, which is still used in churches of the Greek-speaking and other Orthodox Christian traditions, is close to the standard Hebrew version, but Esdras alpha (or 1 Esdras) is very different: it reproduces only the material that pertains to Ezra, and ignores Nehemiah; while including additional material in the form of the 'Tale of the Three Guardsmen' (1 Esdras 3:4 to 4:4).
-When Early Christian authors cite the 'Book of Ezra" it is always 'Esdras alpha' to which they refer.
-'Esdras beta' (Ezra–Nehemiah) supplemented 'Esdras alpha' in Christian bibles from the 4th century onwards, but appears rarely to have been read as scripture; and only the 'Nehemiah' sections are ever cited in patristic texts.
+Esdras beta, which is still used in churches of the Greek-speaking and other Orthodox Christian traditions, is close to the standard Hebrew version, but Esdras alpha (or 1 Esdras) is very different: it reproduces only the material that pertains to Ezra, and ignores Nehemiah; while including additional material in the form of the "Tale of the Three Guardsmen" (1 Esdras 3:4 to 4:4).
+When early Christian authors cite the "Book of Ezra" it is always Esdras alpha to which they refer.
+Esdras beta (Ezra–Nehemiah) supplemented Esdras alpha in Christian bibles from the 4th century onwards but appears rarely to have been read as scripture; only the "Nehemiah" sections are ever cited in patristic texts.
 The earliest Christian commentary on Ezra–Nehemiah is that of Bede in the early 8th century.

 The fact that Ezra–Nehemiah was translated into Greek by the mid-2nd century BCE suggests that this was the time by which it had come to be regarded as scripture.
 It was treated as a single book in the Hebrew, Greek and Old Latin manuscripts.
 The duplication of translations of Ezra was rejected by Jerome in his Latin Vulgate translation, who did not translate 'Esdras alpha'.
-In later medieval manuscripts of the Vulgate, especially the Paris Bibles of the 13th century onwards, the single book of Ezra (corresponding to Ezra–Nehemiah) is increasingly split in two, so that the two-books tradition became fixed in the Western church.
-Jewish bibles continued to treat as a single work, with the title "Ezra," until the 15th century AD, but modern Hebrew bibles still print the Masoretic notes at the end of Nehemiah listing the middle verse as Nehemiah 3:32, indicating that a complete work of Ezra–Nehemiah is in view.
-(To confuse the matter further there are other quite distinct works in the name of Esdras, largely dealing with visions and prophecies.)
+In later medieval manuscripts of the Vulgate, especially the Paris Bibles of the 13th century onwards, the single book of Ezra (corresponding to Ezra–Nehemiah) is increasingly split in two so that the two-book tradition became fixed in the Western church.
+Jewish bibles continued to treat it as a unified work, with the title "Ezra," until the 15th century, but modern Hebrew bibles still print the Masoretic notes at the end of Nehemiah listing the middle verse as Nehemiah 3:32, indicating that a complete work of Ezra–Nehemiah is in view.
+(To confuse the matter further, there are other quite distinct works in the name of Esdras, largely dealing with visions and prophecies.)

 The Masoretic Text of Ezra–Nehemiah is largely in Late Biblical Hebrew, with significant sections in Biblical Aramaic there are occasional reflections of Old Persian vocabulary, but little significant influence from Greek.